jipegit/OSXAuditor/README.md

 ## Dependencies

-If you run OS X Auditor on a Mac.
+If you plan to run OS X Auditor on a Mac.
 You will get a full plist parsing support:
  * pip install pyobjc

-If you can't install pyobjc or if you run OS X Auditor on another OS than Mac OS X. You may experience some troubles with the plist parsing:
+If you can't install pyobjc or if you plan to run OS X Auditor on another OS than Mac OS X (You may experience some troubles with the plist parsing):
  * pip install biplist
  * pip install plist